 The museum itself is an architectural masterpiece that houses many gems from throughout antiquity.
 You can admire many freestanding sculptures and the famous Caryatids, pillars in the shape of female figures that support the roof of the Erechteion, a temple on the north side of the Acropolis.
 The sculptural decorations of the Parthenon are exhibited on the top floor.
 This gallery has the exact same dimensions as the cella (inner chamber) of the temple, giving visitors the opportunity to comprehend its size.
 This level also offers a splendid panoramic view of the Acropolis.

 If you want to relax after exploring the Acropolis, or if you just finished visiting the museum, take a coffee break in the museum’s lovely café, where you can enjoy this unique view.
 But remember, you’ll get the most of your visit to the museum if you also visit the Acropolis itself.
-We offer an Acropolis Tour in the Cultural Places App to make your exploration of this amazing hill a unique experience.
+We offer an audio-guided Acropolis Tour, that you can find on our Cultural Places Platform, to make your exploration of this amazing hill a unique experience.

 Museum of the Ancient Agora